jafrado/digole/README.md

 ## Software

 The software is written in C99, Linux kernel coding style and is distributed under the MIT License.
-Doxygen is used for[http://realflightsystems.com/techpubs/digole/html/](API Documentation)
+Doxygen is used for API Documentation

 ## Copyright